pwillis-els/newrelic_api_cli/README.md

 ## TODO

+Note: This is probably an incomplete list of the features left to implement.
 Checked boxes are completed items.

 ### General features
- - [ ] Pagination
+ - [ ] Pagination (this may need to be implemented per API call, so you can add them to individual items below as they're completed)

 ### REST API features
  - [ ] Applications